binury/PotatoMidi/README.md

 - Launch WebFishing with GDWeave.
 - Open the MIDI settings within the mod (if available) to configure your preferred instrument and vocal settings.

+## FAQ

+### Will this be released on Thunderstore?

+No, This mod will never be released on Thunderstore, As it's too advanced for the average user.

 ## Troubleshooting
 - Ensure GDWeave and BlueberryWolfi's APIs are installed and up-to-date.